jsnyder/stm32loader/README.md

 Electrically
 ------------

-The below assumes you care connecting an STM32F10x.
+The below assumes you are connecting an STM32F10x.
 For other chips, the serial pins and/or the BOOT0 / BOOT1 values
 may differ.